Horseback Riding with Cottonwood Cove

 Cottonwood Cove

-Freeman Ranch
+Freemans Ranch

 Located west of Creede on Hwy.
 149. They offer hourly and daily rides behind the ranch on private property.
 If you are not interested in taking a guided ride you may choose to lease a horse and go for an enjoyable journey on your own through Colorado’s beautiful mountains.
 For information call (719) 658-2454.

-BYOH or Bring Your Own Horse
+Bring Your Own Horse

-Rio Grande National Forest at Luders Creek Campground. is the only campground that accommodates horses/livestock overnight with corrals and water.
+Rio Grande National Forest at Luders Creek Campground is the only campground that accommodates horses/livestock overnight with corrals and water.
 Other forest campgrounds may have areas outside campground boundaries where horses can be staked overnight.
 Dispersed camping with horses is allowed, guest is responsible to bring certified weed free hay or pelletized feed.
 You may use portable panels or electric fence to corral horses.

 Three stock-friendly campsites have been added to the Rio Grande National Forest’s Luders Creek Campground.
 Each campsite includes a corral and adequate parking for trailers.
 The campground is a good staging area for the nearby Colorado Trail and Continental Divide National Scenic Trail.
 No privately owned animals at any developed recreation sites on the Saguache Ranger District EXCEPT Luders Campground.